The Bible and History

 Professor Gary Rendsburg, the Blanche and Irving Laurie Professor of Jewish History at Rutgers University, will present both the evidence from the Bible and the wealth of archaeological data, with an eye to evaluating these two sources and to determining the manner in which they inform each other.

+Prof. Rendsburg's research areas include literary approaches to the Bible, the history of the Hebrew language, the history of ancient Israel, and the literature and culture of ancient Egypt.
+Prof. Rendsburg is the author of seven books – including his most recent book How the Bible Is Written (Links to an external site.)
+(2019) – and over 200 scholarly articles.
 He has visited all the major archaeological sites in Israel, Egypt, and Jordan; and he has participated in excavations at Tel Dor and Caesarea.
-In addition, he has lectured around the world, including Europe, Japan, and Australia.
+In addition, he has lectured around the world, including in Israel, Europe, Japan, and Australia.

 All materials produced herein by the faculty member (in particular, but not limited to, the script) are copyrighted, according to the policies set forth by Rutgers University.